(in alphabetical order)

 STRUTT Edward (91) g s Lord Belper to Innsbruck and Christ Church Oxford.
 Boer War with Royal Scots WW1, Lt-Colonel, DSO, 1919 special mission to rescue the Hapsburgs from Austria.
 CBE.
 1920 High Commissioner for Dansig.
 1921 Failed Hungarian restoration bid.
-1922 Climb Leader for the first Everest Expedition.
-1924 Special Olympic Medal.
-1935 President of the Alpine Club.
+1922 Climb President of the Alpine Club.
 RIP 1948.

-SYNNOTT HILARY (62) to RN Dartmouth and Peterhouse Cambridge.
+SYNNOTT Sir Hilary (62) to RN Dartmouth and Peterhouse Cambridge.
 Submariner left 1973.
 Diplomat Paris, Bonn, Amman.
 1991 Hostage negotiator Lebenon.1993 Deputy High Commissioner India.1996 Director S E Asia Affairs.2000 High Commissioner Pakistan.
 2003 Governor Southern Iraq after Iraq War.
 Senior Consulting Fellow Institute of Strategic Studies.
 KCMG.
 RIP 2011.

 TEIXEIRA de MATTOS Alexander (81) born Amsterdam.
+Title of Joonkherr.
 Dutch journalist, literary critic, publisher and translator of major French and Dutch works.
 Known as “Man about Town”.
 WW1 Head of War Trade Intelligence.
 RI P 1921

 TOPHAM Edward (96) succeeded his father and g s of “The Wizard” as Clerk of the Course and Handicapper at Aintree 1910-32.
 During his time he had in the Grand National the least number of finishers (4), the greatest number of starters (66), the race broadcast for the first time 1927.
 RIP 1932.

-De TRAFFORD Humphrey (02) 4th Baronet.
+de TRAFFORD Sir Humphrey (02) 4th Baronet.
 To Sandhurst, commd Coldstream Guards.
 WW1 MC.
 Amateur rider, member and Steward of the Jockey Club.
 Racehorse breeder and owner.
 Won St Leger 1958 with Alcide.
 1959 won Derby with Parthia.
 RIP 1971.

 VANIER Jean (37) son of the Governor General of Canada.
 WW2 served in the RN and the Canadian Navy.
 1950 resigned commission to attend Catholic Institute Paris.
 1963 Professor of philosophy at University of Toronto.
 1964 set up the charity L’Arche (Noah’s Arc) – group homes for those with development disabilities and those who assist them.
 Order of Canada, Legion D’Honneur.
 Asteroid 8264 named after him.
 Author.